OPNsenseLab

 OPNsense Initial Setup: Complete Installation Guide (2026)

-Step-by-step walkthrough for installing OPNsense on a Protectli vault or mini-PC, covering installer options, interface assignment, WAN/LAN configuration, and first-boot hardening.
+Step-by-step walkthrough for installing OPNsense on a Protectli vault or mini-PC, covering installer options, interface assignment, WAN/LAN configuration

 By OPNsenseLab Editorial · · 8 min read